 Lyme disease is a bacterial infection that can be spread to humans by infected ticks.
 Ticks that can cause Lyme disease are found all over the UK, but high risk areas include grassy and woodland areas in Southern England and the Scottish highlands.
 It's usually easier to treat the disease if diagnosed early.

 Lyme disease is not common in the UK but cases confirmed by laboratory testing rose from 346 in 2003 to about 1,700 in 2015.
 Public Health England estimates there could be up to 3,000 new cases of Lyme disease in England and Wales each year, although this figure is disputed by patient groups, who suggest the number of patients affected is higher.

-In addition to covering the diagnosis, investigation and treatment of the disease, the quality standard also emphasises the importance that public authorities play, in raising the public's awareness of the disease.
+In 2019 a quality standard was issued by NICE.
+In addition to covering the diagnosis, investigation and treatment of the disease, the quality standard also emphasises the important role for public authorities in raising awareness of the disease.
 GP practices are encouraged to provide up-to-date leaflets and display posters, to raise awareness, describing measures that the public can take to try and prevent tick bites and subsequent infection.

 NICE guidance recommends that patients who present with a characteristic rash, erythema migrans, should be treated for Lyme disease without the need to resort to laboratory testing.
 An algorithm sets out what testing is recommended for individuals who present with more non-specific symptoms in whom Lyme disease is suspected.
 Guidance is also given on what antibiotic treatment is advised.

 The diagnosis of Lyme disease can be difficult and its non-specific symptoms, such as fever and sweats, swollen glands, neck, joint or muscle pain and paraesthesia, can be missed - yet with appropriate antibiotic treatment it can be managed effectively.
 If cases continue to rise, doctors may worry about the risk of missing the diagnosis.